Irritable Bowel Syndrome (IBS) is a common disorder affecting up to one in seven Australian adults. Common symptoms include:

 If you respond well to a low FODMAP diet, the process of improvement doesn’t stop there.
 Intolerance to these foods is a likely marker of an imbalance in gut bacteria.
 The process then begins to improve that gut environment whilst gradually increasing exposure to the fodmap containing foods with the aim of creating tolerance of those previously excluded foods.
 It is a complex process and warrants the supervision of a dietitian with specific expertise in gut health and IBS.

-Get in touch with an Accredited Practising Dietitian from Great Ideas in Nutrition who will be able to assess your normal diet and your symptoms to make a personalised plan with you.
+Get in touch with an Accredited Practising Dietitian (based on the Gold Coast, Tweed Heads and Lismore) from Great Ideas in Nutrition who will be able to assess your normal diet and your symptoms to make a personalised plan with you.